What is a college transfer?

 Tips for prospective college transfer students:

-When a student attends the same college, the gaining of exposure limits to the wall of the college just one particular college.
-The students transferring the school can avail more and better experiences.
+New experiences - When a student attends the same college, the gaining of exposure limits to the wall of the college just one particular college.
+The students transferring the school can avail of more and better experiences.

-At some point in time, we stumble and take wrong decisions.
+A new beginning - At some point in time, we stumble and take wrong decisions.
 But life is all about second chances.
 You can always regain everything back.
-Your confidence, your ambitions and your ability to fulfill your dreams.
+Your confidence, your ambitions, and your ability to fulfill your dreams.
 Every college has a different exposure.
 The opted college may give new the right start.

 College transfer is a big decision, perhaps even bigger than choosing the first college as transfer confirms and leaves no skepticism about the path one must take.
 It involves both pros and cons.
 One must leave behind the social circle and friends, one’s credits may not be transferred at all, new faces and environments might create social anxiety but despite everything, when one decides to transfer weighing all the scenarios, it can be the best decision to take.